 This activity uses the natural items you have collected as a class or the children have brought into school from walks in the park, a woodland space, a garden or the school grounds.

 Encourage them to collect natural items such a leaves, twigs, pebbles, feathers, shells, cones, bark, moss, lichen, conkers, seed pods or anything else that you find and like the look of.
-Make sure the children only take what they need and don't damage any trees.

 Invite the children to use the class or their own collection of found natural objects to create a piece of artwork.
 They could make: